linc01n/blog/source/_posts/2013-03-19-softether-on-vps.markdown

 I would like to also highlight the [VPN over ICMP and VPN over DNS][2] feature if you are inside a very strict network.

 ### VPS Setup Guide
+> SoftEther author contacted me to highlight serveral points:
+>
+> * On physical server, local bridge will perform better than SecureNAT
+> * **DO NOT** enable both local bridge and SecureNAT at the same time.
+Packets will loop infinitly and make your server `100%` CPU usage.

 Requirement: VPS